sherryjose/media-store/README.md

 # Imdb

-The app is used to list programme suggestions on search and display programme details on title selection.
+The app is used to list programme suggestions on search and display programme details on selecting a suggestion from list.

 For API usage, refer https://rapidapi.com/apidojo/api/imdb8 **